hexbatch/apple-core/layer-docs/a-inner-layers/index.md

 And all the other layer api needs to refer to this, which will be set in the user-services for easy access.

 When a user session changes to a new set:
-The user's token is added to the set to use as a context, that way, the set can reject the user, or give a new token to the user (message, access, etc)
+The user's element is added to the set to use as a context, that way, the set can reject the user, or give a new element to the user (message, access, etc.)

 A user can do an api call using a different set than his working set without leaving his working set.
 Everything still works the same, but at the end of the api call, the user is still in his chosen working set